Evaru Meelo Koteeswarulu: Debut (2014–2019)

 The Call for Entry (CFE) was announced on 24 April 2014.
 The makers asked registrants to answer the five questions asked by replying with an SMS.
 The registration lines were closed on May 1, 2014, and the selection process was supervised by Ernst & Young.
 The channel's call for participants received more than a million entries, of which 1500 were shortlisted through the randomized process.
 From among them, 100 contestants were selected through auditions in Vijayawada, Tirupati, and Hyderabad.
-The show was announced to go on air on 9 June 2014 at 9:00 PM and by 6 June 2014 Nagarjuna completed shooting of 6 episodes.
+The show was announced to go on the air on 9 June 2014 at 9:00 PM and by 6 June 2014 Nagarjuna completed shooting of 6 episodes.
 Nine participants from different socioeconomic backgrounds played the game in each episode.
 Every contestant's back-end story was recorded and addressed in the show.
-The prize money ranged from ₹1,000/- to ₹1 crore/- ,and the rules were the same as the Hindi version.
+The prize money ranged from ₹1,000/- to ₹1 crore/-, and the rules were the same as the Hindi version.
 Those who answered all 15 questions correctly would win ₹1 crore.
 The show initially ran from 9:00 PM to 10:30 PM from Mondays to Thursdays, but it was later changed from Sunday to Thursday because of the show's success.

 The shoot of 40 episodes of the first season ended on 18 July 2014 and the last episode of the first season was aired on 7 August 2014.
 In addition to contestants, celebrities such as Vidya Balan Shriya Saran, Allari Naresh, Naga Chaitanya, Vishal, Jhansi, Suma Kanakala, Pooja Hegde, Charmme, Lakshmi Manchu, Kajal Aggarwal and Chiranjeevi made guest appearances on the show.

 Season 3 started on 26 November 2015, with a special theme of Jodi (couple).
 As the first step towards the launch of MEK Season 3, the CFE for the registration process commenced on 9 October and would continue for 10 days.
 As part of the CFE process, one question was broadcast every day at 7:00 PM on Maa TV.
 Those who were interested could respond before 6.30 PM the next day.

 Season 4 was launched on 13 February 2017, hosted by Chiranjeevi.